Cowshill County Durham DL13 1AJ EnglandREDUCED Guide Price £285,000

-Large Detached Old School in Rural setting with Residential Planning
+Large Detached Old School in Fabulous Rural setting

 Detached house - Cowshill County Durham